Computer history - 2002

 Creative Commons flexible Copyright was introduced in 2002.

-MMS (Multimedia Message Service) became supported by cell phones starting in 2002 with the release of the Sony Ericsson T68i.
+MMS (Multimedia Message Service) became supported by cell phones in 2002 with the release of the Sony Ericsson T68i.

 Openbox was released for the X Window System in 2002.